 If the finding is licensee-identified or self-revealing and did not meet the screening criteria above, proceed to Section 1-7 to determine whether or not the finding should be cited.
 Document the finding in accordance with Section 0613-09.

-If the finding is NRC-identified or is licensee-identified or self-revealing and meets the screening criteria above, proceed to Section 1-5 to screen for construction component aspects.
+If the finding is NRC-identified or is licensee-identified or self-revealing and meets the screening criteria above, proceed to Section 1-5 to screen for construction cross-cutting component aspects.
 Document the finding in accordance with Section 0613-08.

 Section 1-5.
-Screen for Construction Component Aspect(s)
+Screen for Construction Cross-cutting Component Aspect(s)

 Based on the information developed during the inspection, attempt to identify the most significant contributor that provides the most meaningful insight into what caused the finding to occur.
-There should typically be only one principal cause and one construction component aspect associated with each finding.
-However, on rare occasions it may be appropriate for some unique or complex inspection findings with multiple root causes to be associated with more than one construction component aspect.
+There should typically be only one principal cause and one construction cross-cutting component aspect associated with each finding.
+However, on rare occasions it may be appropriate for some unique or complex inspection findings with multiple root causes to be associated with more than one construction cross-cutting component aspect.
 In these cases, the regional office must obtain concurrence from the NRO Branch Chief responsible for developing and maintaining the construction inspection program.
-For the case of a finding with multiple examples, consistent with the Enforcement Manual guidance, it is appropriate for the multiple examples to have the same construction component aspect.
+For the case of a finding with multiple examples, consistent with the Enforcement Manual guidance, it is appropriate for the multiple examples to have the same construction cross-cutting component aspect.

-Answer the following question with respect to the most significant contributor of the finding to determine if it has a construction component aspect:
+Answer the following question with respect to the most significant contributor of the finding to determine if it has a construction cross-cutting component aspect:

-(NOTE: Not all findings have construction component aspects.)
+(NOTE: Not all findings have construction cross-cutting component aspects.)

-Is the most significant contributor of the finding similar to one of the construction component aspects described in Appendix F?
+Is the most significant contributor of the finding similar to one of the construction cross-cutting component aspects described in Appendix F?

 Proceed to Section 1-6 to determine the type of finding that was identified.